-We have described a new quantum cryptography implementation that exploits quantum entanglement to achieve the favorable stability of AQC without requiring a round trip between Alice and Bob.
-This work represents the first demonstration that quantum entanglement can offer practical advantages with respect to noise in quantum cryptography implementations.
+In summary, we have described a quantum cryptography implementation that exploits quantum entanglement to achieve the favorable stability of AQC without requiring a round trip between Alice and Bob.
+This work demonstrates that quantum entanglement can offer practical advantages with respect to noise in quantum cryptography implementations.
 The next step in evaluating the promise of this approach for practical quantum cryptography involves explicit experimental proposals for creating the source described by Eq.
 (3) and quantitative performance analysis.

-Both this work and Ekert's landmark paper6 linking quantum cryptography and Bell's theorem describe two-photon interference effects that employ novel space-time configurations to perform tasks previously achieved with single-photon interference.
+Both this work and Ekert's landmark paper [6] linking quantum cryptography and Bell's theorem describe twophoton interference effects that employ different space-time configurations to perform tasks previously achieved with single-photon interference.
 These constructions can be seen as applications of Klyshko's theory of advanced waves, which provides a formal equivalence of one- and two-photon interference experiments.